ece362-purdue/f2022-public-labs/riscv-prac/riscv-prac.md

 ## How do I practice for the practical?
 As a starting point, go back through the examples covered in the labs, and try to implement them without using Copilot, ChatGPT, a compiler, or the various easy-to-use websites that convert C to RISC-V assembly.
 It is extremely easy to take the hard work that goes into your compilers for granted with all these tools, so try to work without them.

+The practical questions will use the usual RISC-V register convention, i.e. instead of `x10`, we will use `a0`.
+You can always refer to the RISC-V card to see which register is which.

 Your questions *may not* give you the equivalent C code - you will be given a description of what the function does, what arguments it takes, and what the expected return value is.
 One approach is to write the C code for the function to better understand how it should work, and then translate that to assembly - much like a compiler.